A growing number of Americans are delaying marriage, with some couples skipping the nuptials altogether in order to protect their wealth.

 For those with children from a prior relationship, remarrying carries its own share of interruptions to the financial status quo.
 For example, any financial aid a child receives for education purposes could be recalculated with the new spouse’s assets factored in, if the assets are owned jointly, which could reduce the amount of financial aid.
 Child or spousal support may also be cut off or reduced if they remarry, says Ranzau.

 “I think a lot of it comes down to, how does marriage impact everything else?” she says.

-Retirement accounts like IRAs or 401(k)s can also get complicated in second marriages, according to Gehring.
+Retirement accounts like IRAs or 401(k)s can also get complicated in second marriages.

-While many will argue that relationships—and finances, for that matter—are far more complicated today than in the past, marriage has always come with financial trade-offs for couples both young and old; however, Wolberg says, “At the end of the day, my belief is very simple: You get married because you love each other, not because of taxes.”
+While many will argue that relationships—and finances, for that matter—are far more complicated today than in the past, marriage has always come with financial trade-offs for couples both young and old.
+However, Ranzau says, “At the end of the day, my belief is very simple: You get married because you love each other, not because of taxes.”